Paul has been passionate about preparing, cooking, and eating healthy food for over 30 years. Born in the UK, he now lives in Florida.

 1. Control the Quality

-Homemade food mean that you have complete control of what goes into your meals.
+Homemade food means that you have complete control of what goes into your meals.
 Eating pre-prepared products, or takeout food can often mean consuming lower-quality ingredients, which have been used purely for reasons of cost or convenience for the manufacturer or provider.

 Making meals yourself also enables you to avoid the numerous additives and preservatives that can go into food nowadays and instead, consume highly nutritional meals.